UKHO/docs/security/SecurityChampions/SecurityChampionResponsibilities.md

 I ensure the team create an effective set of standards for securely developing their software.

 I help the team understand the security training materials, and I work to ensure they are all consumed.
+I support growth in our learning by feeding back on topics or certifications of interest.

 I have an understanding of security testing tools and use them during development to harden our software.